jmorvay/Frinx-docs/FRINX_Smart_Build_Engine/Developer_Guide/designing-a-new-application-with-the-frinx-distribution.md

+# Designing a new application with the FRINX ODL distribution

 #### 1\.
 Project structure

 Each project or plugin using ODL should have the same directory structure.
 This has several advantages.
 For a programmer, jumping from one project to another is very easy, because he knows where all the key files are (features.xml, controller-config, etc.).
 For this purpose, ODL developed a maven archetype (template) to automatically create project structure with POM files, base wiring and configuration.